Kelvin J. Dowd

-Kelvin J. Dowd’s practice focuses on strategic counseling, negotiation and litigation on behalf of corporations, cooperatives, states and municipalities in rail transportation, utility fuel supply and logistics matters.
+Kelvin J. Dowd’s practice focuses on strategic counseling, negotiation and litigation on behalf of corporations, cooperatives, states and municipalities in rail transportation, utility fuel supply, infrastructure, and logistics matters.
 He is an experienced and expert practitioner in state and federal courts, and before administrative agencies, state commissions and arbitration panels.
-With his guidance, clients have successfully negotiated utility fuel supply and transportation contracts, established new short line and regional railroads, constructed new or expanded transportation infrastructure, and protected their rights and interests in commercial disputes.
+With his guidance, clients have successfully negotiated utility fuel supply and transportation contracts, established new short line and regional railroads, constructed, purchased, and sold new or expanded transportation infrastructure, and protected their rights and interests in commercial disputes.

 In the specific area of rail transportation, Mr. Dowd has represented clients in rail rate and service litigation, railroad merger and acquisition approval proceedings, antitrust litigation, and labor-related disputes.
 He has been representing major consumers of rail transportation service as a member of Slover & Loftus LLP since 1981.